dmorse/pscfpp/README.md

      "make all" from the pscfpp/ root directory immediately after running the setup script.

-   - To compile all PSCF programs on a machine that has an appropriate NVIDA GPU and a CUDA development kit, including GPU-enabled programs, first enter "./configure -c1" from the pscfpp/ root directory to enable compilation of CUDA code, use the -a option of the configure script to set the correct GPU architecture for your system, and then enter "make all" to compile.
+   - To compile all PSCF programs on a machine that has an appropriate NVIDA GPU and a CUDA development kit, first enter "./configure -c1" from the pscfpp/ root directory to enable compilation of CUDA code, then use the -a option of the configure script to set the correct GPU architecture for your system, and enter "make all" to compile.

 The "make all" command installs all resulting executable files in the pscfpp/bin directory.